hove-io/navitia/documentation/slate/source/includes/realtime.md

 ### Departures & Stop Schedules

-The departure time of the train with the reduced service simply won't be displayed in the list of departures/stop_schedules if "data_freshness" is set to "realtime".
+At the deleted stop area, the departure time of the train with a reduced service simply won't be displayed in the list of departures/stop_schedules if "data_freshness" is set to "realtime".

-If data_freshness" is "base_schedule", then the depature time is displayed and a link to the disruption is present at the root level of the response.
+If "data_freshness" is "base_schedule", then the depature time is displayed.
 In that case, a link to this disruption can be found in the section "display_informations" for departures, in the "date_times" object itself for stop_schedules.

 ## <a name="MODIFIED_SERVICE"></a>Modified service